-While I stand firmly in favor of protected privacy, it is not without a certain wry amusement I note the irony of having endured nearly 10 years of people emailing thinly veiled innuendo, outright sexual propositions, and more unsolicited dick pics than I care to remember, only to now sit here writing an entire page dedicated to the assurance I will not misuse whatever data my readers share with me during their time on this site.
+While I stand firmly in favor of protected privacy, it is not without a certain wry amusement I note the irony of having spent over a decade receiving email awash with thinly veiled innuendo, outright sexual propositions, and more unsolicited dick pics than I care to remember, to now write a summary of my fervent assurance I will not misuse whatever data my readers dein to share with me during their time on this site.

 I ain’t gonna do shit with your data, because I don’t give even a single fuck.

 This page exists because I was legally compelled to create and post it.

 Rules and regulations may change, but my opinion on your privacy never has and never will.
 I don’t respect it more today than I did yesterday or last week.
 My interaction with your data will also be unchanged.

 I am not going to do anything malicious or unsavory with your data.
 I submit to you as proof of this that I never have, despite nearly a decade of having had ample opportunity to do so.

 Lest I lead you to believe my unchanging position stems from vast stores of virtue, allow me to clarify that these are not the attitudes of an ethicist, but a nihilist.

 My refusal, therefore, to misuse or abuse your data is grounded less in an aversion to the iniquity and moral turpitude inherent in such acts and more in the sloth endemic to overwhelming apathy.